sserkanakin/controlled_dataset_laplace/blog_post.md

 approximation is not a silver bullet, yet it offers a cheap first step toward uncertainty-aware models.
 We hope this small experiment encourages further exploration of lightweight Bayesian tools.
 Reliability diagrams provide an intuitive visualisation of calibration.
 To build one we partition predictions into bins according to their confidence and compute the empirical accuracy in each bin.
 Perfect calibration corresponds to the diagonal.
 In our experiment the MAP model displays a pronounced gap between confidence and accuracy for high-probability bins once the colour shift is applied.
-The Laplace approximation narrows this gap considerably, bringing the curve closer to the diagonal line.
+The Laplace approximation in our run widened the gap, pulling the curve away from the diagonal.
 A reliability diagram illustrates this behaviour.
 Despite the modest dataset size this behaviour is consistent across random seeds, supporting our claims about the benefits of a Bayesian treatment of the last layer.
 ## References

 - Guo et al. 2017 *On Calibration of Modern Neural Networks*